MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsOrganizationalAutoAttendantCallFlow.md

 $callFlow = New-CsOrganizationalAutoAttendantCallFlow -Name "Default Call Flow" -Menu $menu -Greetings $greeting
 ```

-This example creates a new call flow that plays a greeting before rendering the “Default Menu” menu.
+This example creates a new call flow that plays a greeting before rendering the "Default Menu" menu.

 ## PARAMETERS